ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/05_ATAC-seq_analysis.md

 As mentioned before in this repository, a major hurdle in ATAC-seq is the high affinity of the Tn5 transposase for mitochondrial DNA.
 Because mtDNA is not protected by histones, it acts as a "sink" for the transposase, leading to a disproportionately high number of reads mapping to the mitochondrial genome (chrM).

 Mitochondrial reads represent a significant waste of sequencing depth.
 For example, if a sample has 50% mtDNA, the effective depth for analyzing informative sequences is halved.
-It is therefore critical that the cell lysis and washes steps during sample preparation are properly performed, to reduce the presence of mtDNA as much as possible.
+It is therefore critical that the cell lysis and wash steps during sample preparation are properly performed, to reduce the presence of mtDNA as much as possible.

 The remaining reads mapping to mtDNA are removed in the processing steps after mapping using [samtools](https://www.htslib.org) or [Picard](https://broadinstitute.github.io/picard/).
 If they are not removed, the massive signal from the mitochondrial genome will alter the scaling of the genome browser tracks, making the nuclear peaks look like tiny bumps in comparison.

 ### The Tn5 shift

-As mentioned in the [ATAC-seq sample prep](./03_ATAC-seq_sample_prep.md) section of this repository, the mechanism of the Tn5 enzyme leads to a 9 bp shift in the reads: + strand are shifted +4 bp and those on the – strand are shifted –5 bp.
+As mentioned in the [ATAC-seq sample prep](./04_ATAC-seq_sample_prep.md) section of this repository, the mechanism of the Tn5 enzyme leads to a 9 bp shift in the reads: + strand are shifted +4 bp and those on the – strand are shifted –5 bp.
 Importantly, standard aligners like BWA or Bowtie2 do not handle this.
 While such a small distance might seem negligible, depending on the experiment this shift needs to be addressed.

 A common approach is to use [alignmentSieve](https://deeptools.readthedocs.io/en/latest/content/tools/alignmentSieve.html) from the deepTools suite with the `--ATACshift` flag to shift the read in the BAM files and generate the coverage files from these.
 This leads to a better representation of the peaks when looking at the resultant BigWig files in a genome browser.